 There are a number of ways to create a mask raster using various ArcGIS Spatial Analyst tools.

-In the extraction tool, as demonstrated in the image below, those locations that are not NoData in a mask raster will retain the value assigned to that location in the Input raster.
+Using the Extract by Mask tool, as shown in the image below, the locations that are not NoData in a mask raster retain the value assigned to those locations in the Input raster parameter value.

-A feature dataset can be used for the mask.
-Only cells that fall within the specified shape of the feature data will receive the values of the Input raster on the output raster.
+If a feature dataset is used for the mask, only cells that fall within the specified shape of the feature data are included when performing the analysis.